Phalk/PlayniteSense/README.md

 # PlayniteSense

 PlayniteSense is a Playnite extension that allows you to seamlessly use a DualSense controller with games that lack native support.
-It acts as a wrapper, converting your DualSense inputs into either Xbox 360 or DualShock 4 signals, effectively bypassing the need to run Steam's controller configuration.
+It acts as a wrapper, converting your DualSense inputs into either Xbox 360 or DualShock 4 signals.

 ## Features